eklavyamankar21-cloud/NMIMS-GPA-Calculator-Sem1-C-Division/README.md

 Any online C compiler, or VS Code, or
 Code::Blocks, Dev-C++, or
 Any C compiler of your choice.
-OR
+(OR)
-You can also use GITHUB WORKSPACES TO RUN THE CODE.
+You can you can also download the zip file to run it.
+Click on GPACalculatorSEM1.c to view the code more efficiently.

 -Subjects Included in GPA Calculation:-